A Normality Conjecture on Rational Base Number Systems: Introduction

 \section{Introduction}

-The rational base number system, introduced by Akiyama, Frougny, and Sakarovitch in 2008, is, like the $\beta$-expansion, one generalization of the classical integer base number system.
-It is defined as follows.
+The rational base number system was first studied by Akiyama, Frougny, and Sakarovitch in 2008.
 Given $p > q$ coprime positive integers, the \emph{expansion} of a nonnegative integer $n$ in rational base $p/q$, which we denote by $\rep_{p/q}(n)$, is the unique finite word in which the letters $a_i$ belong to the alphabet $\{0,1,\dots,p-1\}$, and such that

-When the denominator $q$ is $1$, we indeed recover the classical integer bases.
-However, when $q$ is not equal to $1$, this numeration system exhibits a complex behavior, as can already be observed in Table~\ref{tab:countinginbase7/3}.
+When the denominator $q$ is $1$, we recover the classical integer bases.
+However, when $q$ is not equal to $1$, this numeration system exhibits a surprisingly complex behavior.
+As an illustration, in rational base $7/3$ the expansions of the integers from $0$ to $18$ are: